aragonxpd154/Simple-Signal-Generator/README.md

 ## 💻 Development Status

-the project was completed ^^, below are some final tests:
+The project was completed ^^, below are some final tests:

 https://user-images.githubusercontent.com/28926095/198848298-22348a6a-6964-4ca7-8867-2f6d6a8b5047.mp4